tradle/why-hypercore/FAQ.md

 Note, when reading Hypercore docs you will find many references to Sparse files and sparse DB.
 This is the capability used for streaming, that is a peer can efficiently request individual blocks from remote peers, instead of loading the whole thing, be it a video file or a database.

-#### Common functions of distributed systems
+#### Lego blocks for constructing distributed apps

 Another USP of Hypercore is that it implements essential patterns of distributed systems in a reusable way, so that systems and applications are not forced to re-invent the wheel.

-**WAL**.All distributed systems need a [Write Ahead Log (WAL)](https://martinfowler.com/articles/patterns-of-distributed-systems/wal.html), be it databases, orchestration engines, like Zookeeper or etcd, or event streaming systems like Kafka.
+**WAL**.
+All distributed systems need a [Write Ahead Log (WAL)](https://martinfowler.com/articles/patterns-of-distributed-systems/wal.html), be it databases, orchestration engines, like Zookeeper or etcd, or event streaming systems like Kafka.
 Every system implements its own WAL today.
 Hypercore generalized this pattern as an append-only-log and consistently uses it in its higher-level data structures such as Hypertrie, Hyperbee, Hyperdrive.

 **History**.
 Same goes for other patterns like point in time recovery, snapshots, versioning, undo-redo and rewinds, and data integrity assurance.
 Non-distributed apps can also benefit from these capabilities.
 For example, it is great for experiments or risky operations, as you can always go back to the previous state (this is a common pattern with VM snapshots, disk snapshots, container image layers).